mdreesen/fourtyio/readme.md

 Types (typescript):

-- CapitalCase for interfaces and custom types [ AnExample ]
+- Capital Case for interfaces and custom types [ AnExample ]
   - please be very explicit with naming types. be verbose if needed.

 ### Imports and Exports